UoB-COMSM0110/2024-group-4/README.md

 3. Add more difficulties to the game to add different experience.

 ## Quantitative Evaluation

+* In this part, we have a set of 10 people to do the quatitative evaluation in order to produce some evluation for the different game difficulties.

 ### - GAME LEVEL 2 -